pupilfirst/wd301-scripts/handling-advanced-ui-events/drag-and-drop/response-types-and-reducer/README.md

 You can also use a `type` here instead of an `interface`.

 At first, we will work with static data and make sure our drag and drop works.
-Let's create a file `initialData.ts` in `src/reducers` with following content.
+Let's create a file `initialData.ts` in `src/context/task` folder with following content.

 ```ts
 import { ProjectData } from "./types";